NREL/BUTTER-Empirical-Deep-Learning-Experimental-Framework/dataset_files/readme.md

 ### Experiment Summary Schema

 For preliminary analysis, we recommend using the summary dataset as it is smaller and more convenient to work with than the full repetition dataset.
-However, the entire record of every repetition of every experiment is stored in the repetition dataset, allowing other statistics to be computed from the raw data.
+However, the entire record of every repetition of every experiment is stored in the full dataset, allowing other statistics to be computed from the raw data.
 Each experiment has a unique experiment_id value, which matches repetition records in the runs dataset.
 Summary data is partitioned by dataset, shape, learning rate, batch size, kernel regularizer, label noise, depth, and number of training epochs.

 #### The columns of the summary dataset are: